-The Disclosure Committee is comprised of the Disclosure Officer (who is the CFO), the Group General Counsel and at least one of the following: the CEO, the Chief Risk Officer, the Group Executive, Corporate Services, the Company Secretary of Westpac and the General Manager, Investor Relations.
+The Disclosure Committee is comprised of the Disclosure Officer (who is the CFO), the Group General Counsel and at least one of the following: the CEO, the Chief Risk Officer, the Group Executive, Customer & Corporate Services, the Company Secretary of Westpac and the General Manager, Investor Relations.

-The Disclosure Officer is ultimately responsible for all disclosure related communication with relevant securities exchanges.
-The Company Secretary or their delegate is authorised to give any documents to the ASX once they have been approved pursuant to the Market Disclosure Policy or by the Board.
+The Disclosure Officer is ultimately responsible for all disclosure-related communication with relevant securities exchanges.
+The Company Secretary or their delegate is authorised to give any documents to the ASX once they have been approved pursuant to the Market Disclosure Policy or by the Board or a Committee of Directors of the Board.
 A copy of announcements on material issues will also be provided to the Board promptly after release to the ASX, unless previously provided.